saiminh/CWN-netlifycms-eleventy/src/posts/seasonal-water-kefir.md

 Add the fruit and any additional extras, then seal.
 Keep on the kitchen bench for another 24 hours.
 After that time, the fruit should have risen to the surface and the liquid should have a light fizz.

 Re-strain to remove the fruit.
 You can drink the flavoured kefir as is, or pour it into a swing-top bottle and leave at room temperature for an additional 24 hours or longer to make it fizzy.
-Just make sure you 'burp' the bottle once or twice a day, as bottles like this have been known to explode."
+Just make sure you 'burp' the bottle once or twice a day, as bottles like this have been known to explode.
 ---
 To keep my gut nourished with good bacteria, I try to consume something fermented each day.
 Usually I tend towards sauerkraut, kimchi and [pickles](https://cookingwithnothing.com/easy-pickles/), all of which I make at home.
 I'm still working on a coconut yoghurt that's better than, or at least as good as, the stuff I can get from my local organic shop, but the same place also sells a de-li-ci-ous water kefir, which is basically like a probiotic soda.
 My boyfriend and I call it 'the most refreshing drink in the world'.
 Lemon and fig flavour, it's sour, fizzy and oh-so thirst-quenching.